JacobLey/juniper/README.md

 * `NumberSchema` can emit type of `integer` and `number` (default), based on the `type` field.
 It does not impact TS typings.
 * `MergeSchema` without "merging" anything can be used as a generic `unknown`.
 Using methods like `allOf` and `anyOf` can generate a mix of unrelated types like `number | string`.
 * `TupleSchema` is a convenience wrapper around `ArraySchema` ensuring "strict" tuples.
 The same functionality can be achieved via raw `ArraySchema`.
 * `CustomSchema` is used to break out of the Juniper environment.
-It's usage is generally discouraged, but may be the best solution when dealing with instances where some JSON Schemas + typings already exist, and for gradual adoption of Juniper.
+It's usage is discouraged, but may be the best solution when dealing with instances where some JSON Schemas + typings already exist, and for gradual adoption of Juniper.
-* There is no `any` schema, as `any` is generally discouraged in favor of `unknown` (`MergeSchema`).
+* There is no `any` schema, as `any` is discouraged in favor of `unknown` (`MergeSchema`).
 If `any` is truly required, `CustomSchema` may be used (default output is "always valid" empty JSON Schema)

 <a name="api"></a>
 ## API